colomemaria/community-paper/src/README.md

 ### 1. data_processing

-The `data_processing` section focuses on processing the published raw data from Lasry and Similie.
-The data processing pipeline involves several steps such as:
+The `data_processing` section focuses on processing the published data from Lasry et al., Similie et al., and Integrated van Galen et al. - Oetjen et al The data processing pipeline involves several steps such as: initial cleaning, filtering, normalization and batch correction (if applicable).
+For a detailed overview of our preprocessing steps, please go to (data_preprocessing directory)[./data_preprocessing].

-- **Initial Cleaning:**  Cleaning and processing the raw data

-- **Filtering:** LIST EXPLICITLY THE FOUR FILTERING STEPS.
-YOU ONLY MENTIONTWO OF THE HERE, AND THE MOST IMPORTANT ONES ARE NOT MENTIONED AT THE MOMENT.
-This step involves filtering out cell types that have too few cells, as well as identifying individual genes that may be specific to certain cell types under certain health conditions.

-- **Normalization:** The data is normalized WITH SCRAN (LINK TO SCRAN PUBLICATION).
-The normalization is done within each cell type separately (-> PLEASE DOUBLE CHECK THAT IT IS TRUE FOR ALL DATASETS) in order to keep the cell-type intrinsic difference in the total RNA levels.

-- **UMAP Visualization:** The processed data is visualized using the UMAP.
-- YOU HAVE BATCH CORRECTION FOR VANGALEN-OETJEN.
-NAME THE METHOD YOU USED, ADD LINK TO THE PUBLICATION.

 ### 2. method_comparison
 METHOD COMPARISON IS DONE ON THE XXX DATASET. ->  SAY ON WHAT DATASET THE COMPARISON OF THE COMMUNICATION RESULTS WAS DONE AND ON WHAT DATASET THE RESURCE USAGE WAS DONE.

 The `method_comparison` section is divided into three parts:
 IT SHOULD HAVE THE FOLLOWING STRUCUTRE:
-- **compare_databases:** This directory contains notebooks that compare the ORIGINNAL LIGAND-RECEPTOR databases PROVIDED by each tool.
+- **compare_databases:** Here, we explore and compare the original ligand-receptor databases as provided by each cell communication tool.
+The objective is to assess the variance between the databases and shared characteristics.
-- **compare_cell_communication_results**
--- RUN XXX
--- RUN YYY
--- RUN ZZZ
--- COMPARE RESULTS

-THE RUN XXX, RUN YYY, AND RUN ZZZ DIRECTORIES INCLUDE A STEP OF CONSTRUCTING A UNIFIED LIGAND-RECEPTOR DATABASE (BASED ON THE COMMUNITY DATABASE) TO COMPARE THE PERFORMANCE OF THE TOOLS UNDER STANDARDIZED CONDITIONS, AS WELL AS THE COMMUNICATION ANALYSIS BY EACH TOOL.
+- **compare_algorithms:** This directory is systemetically arranged into sub-dirs of each tool:
+    * **run_run_NicheNet:** Contains the process of creating a standarized ligand-receptor database, derived from the `community` database, which is then used to analyze cell communication with NicheNet
+    * **run_CellPhoneDB:** Foloows the same procedure as run_NicheNet, tailored for CellPhoneDB
+    * **run_community**: running the community on the datasets.

 THE COMPARE RESULTS directory includes notebooks for visualizing and analyzing the output of each tool.